 Parking is free!
 Dogs on leash ok.
 Easy 4.7 mile hike with 958 ft elevation gain/loss.
 No shade and the coast can be windy and unpredictable so dress in layers!
-Nearest town is Jenner and if you want a great cup of coffee, stop at Cafe Aquatica and grab a couple snacks too!
+The nearest town is Jenner and if you want a great cup of coffee, stop at Cafe Aquatica and grab a couple of snacks too!

 Things We Love: